AlibabaCloudDocs/sc/intl.en-US/Fully Managed Flink/Flink SQL Developer Guide/Debug a job.md

 A session cluster for SQL preview is created.
 Before you debug a job, the system checks whether a session cluster that allows SQL preview exists.
 If such a session cluster does not exist, the system prompts you to create a session cluster and guides you through the configuration of a session cluster that allows SQL preview.
 For more information about how to configure a session cluster, see [Configure a session cluster](/intl.en-US/Fully Managed Flink/Configure a session cluster.md).

-When you use the SQL preview feature, you can use online data or specify test data.
+When you use the SQL preview feature, you can use online data or specify debugging data.
 You can debug complex jobs that include multiple SELECT or INSERT statements.
 SQL statements allow you to use UPSERT statements to execute statements that contain update operations, such as count\(\*\).

 1. Go to the Draft Editor page and create an SQL job.

     1. Log on to the [Realtime Compute for Apache Flink console](https://realtime-compute.console.aliyun.com/regions/cn-shanghai).

-    2. On the **Fully Managed Flink** tab, find the workspace that you want to manage, and click **Development Console** in the **Actions** column.
+    2. On the **Fully Managed Flink** tab, find the workspace that you want to manage, and click **Console** in the **Actions** column.

     3. In the left-side navigation pane, click **Draft Editor**.